bem/bem-sdk/README.md

 ### isBlockMod(str)

-Checks whether string `str` is modifier of a block.
+Checks whether string is modifier of a block.

 Example: